OceanGlidersCommunity/DataAssemblyCenter_SOP/README.md

 # DataAssemblyCenter_SOP
-In this respository we describe the standard operational practices of each data assembly center of the OceanGliders program.
+In this respository we describe the Standard Operating Procedure (SOP) of each data assembly center of the OceanGliders program.